henryhawke/blue-ridge-bonsai/DESIGN.md

 > *Font: Noto Sans JP*
 > *From "wabi" (humble simplicity) and "sabi" (natural aging), this philosophy teaches us that true beauty lies not in perfection, but in the honest expression of time's passage.*

 **Ma (間)** - The powerful use of negative space and pregnant pauses.
-In our design, silence speaks as loudly as content, creating breathing room for contemplation and discovery.
+In our design, silence speaks as eloquently as content, creating breathing room for contemplation and discovery.

 > *Sidebar: **Ma** (ま)*
 > *Font: Noto Sans JP*